ls500pymaster/data-room-app/README.md

 ## License

-This project is part of an MVP development.
+This project is part of an Data Room MVP development.